 For companies like Salesforce, Expedia and eBay, APIs play a significant role in earning more than 50% of their hard-earned revenues.
 Such businesses are leveraging their resources by allowing developers to access them by exposing APIs and charging a fee.
 This fee could be charged for letting developers access these APIs, in which case they are positioned as a product and the users “pay per use”.
 On the other hand, a “revenue sharing model” could be used in which developers are charged depending upon the subscription of the service that they build upon those APIs (Source: APIs: A bridge between mobile operators and start-ups in emerging markets).

-Working with APIs also provides a platform for companies to collaborate with the vast network of developers and find innovative ways to reach new segments of customers, that would have been unreachable otherwise.
+Working with APIs also provides a platform for companies to collaborate with developers and find ways to reach new segments of customers.
 One such example could be the Topup Service APIs that make it possible for subscribers of different telecommunication companies to get their prepaid and postpaid mobile accounts topped up through a variety of platforms like Banks, Websites, Kiosks, ATMs and Mobile Applications.
 A service enabler like Seamless Distribution Systems allows third party clients to build platforms like websites and mobile apps that can access topup functionalities enabled by its Electronic Recharge System, using the APIs that it has exposed.
 For subscribers, this means a wide array of channels through which they can recharge their airtime accounts.
-For telecom operators, this signifies an enhanced usage of their services, an increased penetration level and an expanded customer base.
+For telecom operators, this signifies an increased penetration level and an expanded customer base.
 Such factors ultimately contribute towards lowering costs and improving profits for these operators and service providers.

 APIs not only help organizations build partnerships with third party clients, they provide them the flexibility to do so at their own terms.
 This means that a company has the freedom to decide who do they want to access their resources and to what extent.
 This makes it easier for them to filter the traffic to their key assets, ensuring their safety and security.